Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

 \end{property}

 Another useful quality of this rounding scheme, Property \ref{prop:rounding}-2, is that if $S$ is sufficiently close to some permutation $P$, then rounding always yields a solution at least as good as $P$.
-We note that this holds \emph{independent of the matrix $A$} that is being rounded.
-This property gives useful flexibility to Birkhoff extension optimization which we elaborate below.

-In particular, Property \ref{prop:rounding}-2 shows that if the score $S$ is close to an approximate solution to the combinatorial optimization problem, then rounding always produces a solution at least as good as the approximation.
-For example, we could choose the score matrix as $S = P_\text{approx} + Q$ where $P_\text{approx}$ is solution produced by a fast approximation algorithm and $Q$ is a random noise matrix with entries in $[0,1/n^2]$.
-(We add a random matrix to ensure that $S$ is almost surely identifying by Thm.\ \ref{thm:random score}.)
-Then, gradient-based optimization of the Birkhoff extension associated with this score matrix $S$ finds solutions that are guaranteed to be no worse than the approximation $P_\text{approx}$.
+This holds \emph{independent of the matrix $A$} that is being rounded and gives useful flexibility to Birkhoff extension optimization.
+In particular if the score $S$ is close to an approximate solution to the combinatorial optimization problem, then rounding always produces a solution at least as good as the approximation.
+For example, if $S = P_\text{approx} + Q$ where $P_\text{approx}$ is solution produced by a fast approximation algorithm and $Q$ is a random noise matrix with entries in $[0,1/n^2]$.
+(Adding $Q$ ensures that $S$ is almost surely identifying by Claim \ref{thm:random score}.)
+Then, gradient-based optimization of the Birkhoff extension associated with $S$ finds solutions that are guaranteed to be no worse than the approximation $P_\text{approx}$.
 This means that we can use Birkhoff extension as a \emph{local improvement strategy} to potentially improve any given solution.
 It is important that $P_\text{approx}$ is used as the {\bf score matrix}, not as an initialization for the optimized matrix $A \in \mathcal D_n$.
 In fact, initializing $A$ at $P_\text{approx}$ yields weaker guarantees as optimization may produce a solution of worse quality in this case.

-Another application is the following.
-First, note that different score matrix induce different enumerations of permutations and, thus, different extensions.
-For example, the first permutation in a continuous Birkhoff decomposition is always the permutation of maximum score.
-If an optimization algorithm has converged to a local minimum at some location $A$ w.r.t. a certain score matrix $S$, then the score matrix can be changed to $S'$ so that hopefully the extension may no longer have a local minima at $A$.
-Property \ref{prop:rounding}-2 gives conditions for this change to be made without harming the optimization.
-In particular, this occurs under the condition that the new score matrix $S'$ is sufficiently close to a permutation $P$ satisfying $f(P) \leq f(\mathrm{round}_{S}(A))$.
-We leverage this in the optimization procedure described in the following section as well as in our preliminary experiments.

-\subsection{Optimization procedure with dynamic Score}
+\subsection{Optimization procedure with dynamic score}